kenr16/cupcake/README.md

-# _Cupcake Shop_
+# _Cupcake Shop and Boring Lecture_

-#### _CSS Practice by developing a simple site for a cupcake shop_
+#### _CSS Practice by developing a simple site for a cupcake shop or a boring lecture in pseudo-latin_

 #### By _Ken and Sean_

 ## Description

 _This is a website which displays our progress learning how to style with CSS.
-We applied classes to elements_
+We applied classes to elements and practiced further._

 ## Setup/Installation Requirements

+* _Clone repo_
-* _Clone repo, self executable HTML file_
+* _Self executable HTML file_

 ## Known Bugs